DigitalGlobe/rdatools/README.md

 `rda stripinfo` returns JSON desribing the given catalog.
 For instance, `rda stripinfo 103001000EBC3C00` will give you all the information you might want about `103001000EBC3C00`.
 Remember to pipe this to a JSON formatter if you want a pretty view of it.

 In addition, you can provide a `--zipfile <location of zip>` (IMD files, etc) to download the original metadata that came with the imagery when provided by DG's internal factory.

+Currently, the way to check if a strip is available in RDA is via this command and seeing if you recieve a 404 Not Found upon request.

 ### `rda dgstrip`